 The Attractive Nuisance Doctrine

 Although a landowner is generally not required to keep their land safe for trespassers, an exception exists for trespassers who are children, as they may lack sufficient discretion for their own safety.
-A possessor of property who maintains an artificial condition upon their property will be liable for physical harm to a child trespassing on their property caused by that condition under certain circumstances.
-The landowner must know that children are likely to trespass in the place where the condition exists.
+A property owner who maintains an artificial condition on their land will be liable for physical harm to a child trespassing on their property due to that condition, under certain circumstances.
+To be found civilly liable, the landowner must know that children are likely to trespass in the place where the condition exists.

 The property owner should realize that the condition involves a risk of death or serious bodily harm to children, and that the children do not realize the risk involved by trespassing in that area because of their age.
 The utility to the landowner of maintaining the condition and the burden of eliminating the danger are slight compared with the risk of the children involved.
 If the possessor of the property fails to exercise reasonable care to eliminate the danger or otherwise protect any children from harm if they wander onto their land, they will be held liable for their injuries.
 The most common example of this doctrine comes into play when someone owns a swimming pool in their backyard and do not provide an adequate fence around it to keep children out.

-If you have been injured due to the negligence of a property owner, reach out to a weathered Cherry Hill premises liability attorney today to learn more about the classification of visitors in Cherry Hill premises liability cases while gaining an aggressive advocate for your compensation.
+If you have been injured due to the negligence of a property owner, reach out to a weathered attorney today to learn more about the classification of visitors in Cherry Hill premises liability cases while gaining an aggressive advocate for your compensation.